Come join us at the 180th Annual Meeting of the United Methodist City Society

 475 Riverside Drive, Suite 1922 .
 New York, NY 10115 Tel: (212) 870-3084 Fax: (212) 870-3091

-Enclosed, please find a copy of the application form for the Rev. Dr. William M. James Family Memorial Scholarship Fund established by the generosity of his friends after his passing.
-Dr. James had hoped that this scholarship would be able to encourage young people who aspire to be agents for the transformation of the world.
+Enclosed, please find a copy of the application form for the Rev. Dr. William M. James Family Memorial Scholarship Fund established by the generosity of his friends after his passing in 2013.
+Dr. James had hoped that this scholarship would encourage young people who aspire to be agents for the transformation of the world.

 Limited funds are available for those persons who will be attending an accredited institution of higher education, have leadership potential, and some level of financial need.

 They must be recommended by their pastor, a lay person who is a leader in their local church, and a teacher or professor.

 - Membership in a church in the New York Annual Conference;

 - Enrollment in a program at an accredited college or university approved by the Scholarship Committee;

 - Full time student for the academic year 2019 – 2020.

 The Scholarship Committee will NOT review applications from persons who:

 - Are not members of churches in the New York Annual Conference;